 Organization.
 Each Regional Campus Faculty shall form a local Tenure and Promotion Committee in September of each year.
-The committee will provide for assembling, reviewing, and evaluating the data necessary to complete the tenure and promotion file (described in procedures below) and submit the file to the appropriate administrator at the Regional Campus.
 The members of the local committee shall be elected by the faculty, but no faculty member may serve on the committee during the year in which the member's case is to receive active consideration.
-No one who participates in administrative review of candidates shall serve on this committee.
+No one who participates in administrative review of a candidate shall serve on that candidate's committee.